Gowtham-app-developer/Android-Interview-Questions/CHAPTER-3.md

 - The Android Debug Bridge (ADB) is a client-server program used in Android application development.
 - The Android Debug-Bridge is part of the Android SDK and is made up of three components: a client, a daemon, and a server.
 - It is used to manage either an emulator instance or an actual Android device.

+# Android Unit Testing

+## Unit Testing

+- Unit Testing is done to ensure that the developer would be unable to write low quality/erroneous code.
+- It makes sense to write Unit Tests before writing the actual app as then you wouldn’t have a bias towards the success of your tests, you will write tests beforehand and the     actual code will have to adhere to the design guidelines laid out by the test.

+## Junit

+- It is a “Unit Testing” framework for Java Applications.
+- It is an automation framework for Unit as well as UI Testing.
+- It contains annotations such as @Test, @Before, @After etc.

+## Mockito

+- Mockito mocks (or fakes) the dependencies required by the class being tested.
+- It provides annotations such as @Mock.